inoxlang/inox/FUTURE.md

 - Cluster management using only the **inox** binary (small scale only)
 - WebAssembly support using https://github.com/tetratelabs/wazero.
 - Internal plugin system or hooks (Inox | WASM)
-- Support at least another init system
+- Support other init systems in addition to Systemd

 ## Planned Improvements